Improving Probability-based Prompt Selection Through Unified Evaluation and Analysis: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated remarkable success in solving various natural language processing tasks through prompt-based learning without requiring additional task-specific training~\citep{brown2020language,dong2023survey}.
-However, prompting LLMs is often heavily influenced by the choice of prompts, resulting in significant fluctuations in the outcomes~\citep{Zhao2021-lq,Holtzman2021-wj,Lu2022-yp}.
-Probability-based prompt selection methods that do not require any additional parameter updates or additional components have emerged as a promising and easily utilizable solution to this issue, aiming to select the prompt from a set of prompts that are expected to be most effective in helping a language model to make correct predictions~\citep{Sorensen2022-nm,Lu2022-yp,Wu2022-hr,Liao2022-fe,Gonen2022-zf}.
-However, despite the ease of utilization, there has been a lack of comprehensive comparative evaluation between existing probability-based prompt selection methods, as each method is proposed in different setups and evaluated on different datasets, evaluation instances, sets of prompts, and models.
+Large Language Models (LLMs) have demonstrated remarkable performance in solving various natural language processing tasks through prompt-based learning without requiring additional task-specific training~\citep{brown2020language,dong2023survey}.
+However, the performance of LLMs can heavily fluctuate according to the choice of prompts~\citep{Zhao2021-lq,Holtzman2021-wj,Lu2022-yp}.
+While various prompt engineering approaches have been proposed to mitigate this issue, the nontrivial prerequisites of many of these methods, such as training an additional model and/or using an additional component, have been a bottleneck to their real application~\citep{Liu2021-hv,li2021prefix,Jiang2020-rv,Prasad2022-qr,Liu2022-nx,Rubin2022-jx}.\looseness-1

+On the other hand, probability-based prompt selection methods do not require any additional parameter updates or additional components\footnote{While the prerequisite is a set of candidate prompts to select from, this data is relatively small in size and can be easily obtained from the research community~\citep{bach2022promptsource} or via machine generation~\citep{openai2023gpt4}.} and thus provide a promising and easily applicable solution; these methods aim to select the prompt from a set of prompts that is expected to be most effective in helping a language model to make correct predictions \textit{solely based on the probability distribution} of the model~\citep{Sorensen2022-nm,Lu2022-yp,Wu2022-hr,Liao2022-fe,Gonen2022-zf}.
+However, despite their ease of utilization, there has been a lack of comprehensive comparative evaluation between existing probability-based prompt selection methods, as each method is proposed in different setups and evaluated on different datasets, evaluation instances, sets of prompts, and models.

 In this paper, we first carefully design a unified evaluation setup to facilitate a fair comparison between different prompt selection methods.
-Our unified evaluation results and analysis reveal that no single method consistently outperforms across all datasets and that all existing probability-based prompt selection methods roughly correspond to a sub-term of the equation of Mutual Information (MI)~\citep{Sorensen2022-nm}.
-This discovery leads to the development of several combinational variants of MI that use different combinations of the components borrowed from design elements of other methods, and the best combinational variant increases the scaled F1 (F1 divided by the F1 of the best prompt, showing the effectiveness of the prompt selection method) from 87.79\% to 94.98\%.
+Our unified evaluation reveals that no single method consistently outperforms other methods across all datasets and that all existing probability-based prompt selection methods roughly correspond to a sub-term of the equation of Mutual Information (MI)~\citep{Sorensen2022-nm}.
+We utilize this discovery to propose several variants of MI that use different combinations of the components of existing methods, and the best combinational variant \miagl increases the scaled F1 (F1 divided by that of the oracle prompt, showing the effectiveness of the prompt selection method) from 87.79\% to 94.98\% (\miagl of Figure~\ref{fig:main_prompt}).